 File a Police Report

 Under California law, you must call the police if anyone is injured or killed in a car accident.
 If you see blood, call for emergency services.
 California law also requires a police report for accidents incurring more than $1,000 in damages.

 A police report serves as an official document detailing the accident.
 While filing the report, you should make sure the information is as accurate as possible.
 Having a police report gets a fresh set of eyes on the scene and can make insurance settlements move faster.

 Be sure to stick around until the report is finished.
 You don’t know how the other driver might describe the crash and the police officer may have additional questions based on conflicting information.
 Be patient and mindful of what you say until the officer concludes their report.
 When you’re done, seek an experienced auto injury attorney as soon as possible.

 If you or someone you love suffered serious injuries in a car accident, you might have a case.
-If you’d like an experienced Oxnard auto injury attorney from Schurmer & Wood to evaluate your claim, please send us an email or call (805) 470-1628.
+If you’d like an experienced Oxnard auto injury attorney from The Schurmer Firm to evaluate your claim, please send us an email or call (805) 470-1628.